pydanny/presentations/scaling-one-to-billions/2024-python-it.md

 [.column]

-- Logistics for oppressors
 - Commercial ventures to spy on private citizens
-- Site promoting flat earth / no moon landings
+- Sites promoting flat earth / no moon landings
 - App to sell wildlife illegally
 - Lots more